hoangthienan95/computer-vision-project/README.md

 ### Training Summary

 We adopted the general transfer-learning approach for training Mask R-CNN on our custom dataset.
 The pre-trained COCO Dataset weights for Mask R-CNN were used as the starting weights during training of each run.
 We experimented with additional methodologies to improve better model accuracy as discussed in this section below.
-Training was completed on an NVIDIA GTX 1070GT (8 GB) graphics card.
+Training was completed on a NVIDIA GTX 1070 graphics card with 8 GB VRAM.

 ### Data Augmentation
 Since the iMaterialist dataset is fairly rich with high quality fine-grained annotations, we did not rely heavily on augmentation to improve the accuracy of our model.
 The general strategy was to train the 'head' layers of Mask R-CNN without any data augmentation and then to fine-tune the model by training all layers with data augmentation.
 The following few augmentation tasks were applied at random to the image dataset: